You say "ChatGPT says," I say "Sprently"

 ChatGPT 04-mini-high for coding?
 Screw that!

 OpenAI claims ChatGPT 04-mini-high is its best model for coding.
-Fuck that.
+Screw that.
 The thing lies about its ability to correct its hallucinating behavior after I gave it every chance to clarify its shortcoming.
 If I were a junior, much less "vibe" coder, I would likely believe its assurances about doing …

 more ...